These results only include cohorts 1-8, 11 (see more detailed coverage report here). Additional survey data will be added at a future date.

 1. Do vaccination coverage levels at follow-up surveys (at least 12 months post-baseline) suggest that New Incentives is achieving a level of success within a cohort that justifies the cost of operations there?

 In 2021, New Incentives engaged IDinsight to design a measurement strategy to collect rigorous and accurate data with which to assess coverage levels over time.
-New Incentives later engaged IDinsight to analyze data from the baseline and the first follow-ups for cohorts 1-14, 16.
+New Incentives later engaged IDinsight to analyze data from the baseline and 24-month follow-ups for cohorts 1-8 and 11.
 The findings shared here are based on IDinsight’s analysis.

-There were 5,892 baseline surveys and 6,356 first follow-up surveys conducted for these cohorts.
+There were 3,734 baseline surveys and 4,102 third follow-ups analyzed for these cohorts.

-BCG coverage increased by 15 percentage points, Penta 1 by 17 percentage points, and Measles 1 by 12 percentage points after the program was rolled out.
+BCG coverage increased by 22 percentage points, Penta 1 by 25 percentage points, and Measles 1 by 18 percentage points.

-The chart below shows the change in vaccination coverage observed in the coverage surveys as compared to the randomized control trial as well as GiveWell’s estimates at the 12-month follow-up.
+The chart below shows the change in vaccination coverage observed in the coverage surveys as compared to the randomized control trial as well as GiveWell’s estimates at the 24-month follow-up.

 “We have set these guesses to be consistent with the coverage increases found in the New Incentives RCT, but expect coverage increases to be lower at earlier follow-up rounds because the New Incentives program won't yet be fully phased in.” - GiveWell